Cancer is when cells in the body

 or surgery.
 They can be treated with hormones that slow the cancer's

-prostate cancer treatment, such as impotence
+Side effects of prostate cancer treatment, such as impotence and urinary

-and urinary incontinence, are far more common than most doctors admit.
+incontinence, are far more common than most doctors admit.

 When prostate cancer remains confined to

 the gland, it's safe to take a conservative approach to treatment.
-The death rate from localized

-Prostate Cancer Hormone Therapy
+Prostate Cancer Hormone therapy

 risks

-Men who undergo hormone therapy for early prostate cancer may experience
+Men who undergo hormone therapy for early prostate cancer experience

 suppressing testosterone levels, called LHRH-agonist therapy, in men with

 prostate cancer may cause subtle changes in cognition.
+This may also put them at

-bone fractures.
-Anti androgen therapy can lead to
+androgen therapy can lead to

 gynecomastia.